 In this environment, for the fiscal year ended March 2024, we focused on quickly monetizing unused land and renewing contract periods for existing properties.
-In the redevelopment of the former Seiyu mall in Anjo and the former Marugame mill site, the land delivery was completed as scheduled, and agreements were reached to renew contract periods for received an S rank (the highest rank on a five-point scale) in the Energy-efficiency Labeling System) program.
+In the redevelopment of the former Seiyu mall in Anjo and the former Marugame mill site, the land delivery was completed as scheduled, and agreements were reached to renew contract periods for several properties, progressing as planned.
+As a result, we were able to exceed our targets for both net sales and operating profit in the second year of the Progress'24 medium-term corporate business plan.